chengkuangan/pgwdemo/README.md

   image: docker.io/chengkuan/amq-streams-kafka-connect-23:1.3.0
 ```

-5. Finally, in the command prompt.
+5. Finally, at the command prompt.
 Make sure you login to OpenShift with the correct user and run the following to deploy the demo.
 ```
 cd bin
 ./deployDemo.sh`